Jason Wilkinson, Dr. Utsav Thapa

 There are also analytical challenges associated with PFAS including, but not limited to:

-• Detection limits are typically required in parts-per-trillion (ppt) for both soil and groundwater, three orders of magnitude lower than the parts-per-billion (ppb) levels that are typically of interest for other common contaminants.
+- Detection limits are typically required in parts-per-trillion (ppt) for both soil and groundwater, one to two orders of magnitude lower than the parts-per-billion (ppb) and parts-per-million (ppm) levels, respectively, that are typically of interest for other common contaminants.

-• Many PFAS including perfluoroctanoic acid (PFOA) and perfluoroctane sulfonic acid (PFOS) have structural isomers (the same chemical formula but different molecular shapes), which can be difficult to distinguish from each other using existing analytical methods [The Need for Testing Isomer Profiles of Perfluoroalkyl Substances to Evaluate Treatment Processes - PMC (nih.gov)]
+- Many PFAS including perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS) have structural isomers (the same chemical formula but different molecular shapes), which can be difficult to distinguish from each other using existing analytical methods.

 Other analytical challenges include how to select a laboratory method and which PFAS or isomers to analyze for an initial investigation.